kishan-aghera/cocoon-gem-example/README.md

 # Cocoon Gem Example
-Demonstrates the use of cocoon gem for unobtrusive nested forms handling, using jQuery.
+Demonstrates the use of cocoon gem for unobtrusive nested forms handling.

 ## Description
 The project have been implemented to demonstrate how we can use cocoon gem to make nested forms in ruby on rails framework.
-It uses jQuery to make handling unobtrusive.
+The gem uses jQuery to make handling unobtrusive.

 ## Install
 To setup project locally, follow below instructions.